packwiz/packwiz-website/docs/tutorials/creating/getting-started.md

 # Getting started

+## Creating a new modpack
+To create a new modpack, just run `packwiz init` - this is all you need to start using packwiz!
+It'll ask you for a few details, then create a `pack.toml` and `index.toml` based on your answers.

+`pack.toml` is the main file of your modpack and defines several crucial details; including the name of your modpack, the version of Minecraft and the version of the mod loader you're using.
+Optionally, you can include a version (required for exporting to Modrinth packs) and a description for your modpack.

+`index.toml` is the index of your modpack which lists the files in your modpack with their hashes (for integrity checking).
+You're unlikely to need to touch this yourself, but you'll need to run the `packwiz refresh` command when you manually add, remove or edit files in the pack.

+## Importing an existing modpack
+Have an existing CurseForge modpack?
+You can use the `packwiz curseforge import` command with the path to the modpack `.zip` file, which will import all the mods and files from the pack into your current directory.
+If this isn't your own modpack, please make sure you have permission (or a license) to redistribute the modpack you import!

+!!! warning

+	If you have existing files in your modpack, importing will overwrite them.
+It's a good idea to use version control systems (such as Git) with packwiz!

+## Cheat Sheet
+You'll get more information in the tutorials following this one (and the reference pages), but this is a quick summary of the most useful commands:

-- Run `packwiz init` to create a modpack in the current folder
+- `packwiz init` creates a modpack in the current folder
-- Run `packwiz curseforge import [zip path]` to import from a CurseForge modpack
+- `packwiz curseforge import [zip path]` imports a CurseForge modpack
-- Run `packwiz refresh` to update the index of mods
+- `packwiz refresh` updates the modpack index
-- Run `packwiz curseforge install [mod]` to install a mod from CurseForge
+- `packwiz curseforge install [mod]` installs a mod from CurseForge
-- Run `packwiz modrinth install [mod]` to install a mod from Modrinth
+- `packwiz modrinth install [mod]` installs a mod from Modrinth
-- Run `packwiz update [mod]` to update a mod
+- `packwiz update [mod]` updates a mod
-- Run `packwiz update --all` to update all the mods in the modpack
+- `packwiz update --all` updates all the mods in the modpack
-- Run `packwiz curseforge export` to export the modpack in the format supported by the CurseForge Launcher
+- `packwiz curseforge export` exports the modpack in the format supported by the CurseForge Launcher
+- `packwiz modrinth export` exports the modpack in the format supported by Modrinth (and their in-progress launcher)
-- Run `packwiz serve` to start a local HTTP server running the pack - which [packwiz-installer] can install from
+- `packwiz serve` to start a local HTTP server running the pack - which [packwiz-installer] can install from
-- Run `packwiz curseforge detect` to detect files that are available on CurseForge and make them downloaded from there
+- `packwiz curseforge detect` to detect files that are available on CurseForge and make them downloaded from there
-- Use the `--help` flag for more information about any command
+- Use the `--help` flag for more information about any command!

-## Using a modpack

-See the [packwiz-installer] tutorial documentation for instructions on both client and server use.

-### Resources

-- See https://suspicious-joliot-f51f5c.netlify.app/index.html for some documentation
-	- I am in the process of rewriting the format, so there may be information there that is outdated
-- See https://github.com/Fibercraft/Temporary-Modpack for an example of an existing modpack using packwiz
-	- This repository can be published to a service like Github Pages or Netlify and installed using [packwiz-installer]
-	- This repository also shows the use of `.gitattributes` and `.packwizignore` to disable line ending modification (so that the hashes are correct) and ignore git-specific files
-- https://modfest.net/fallfest/1.16/server/ is also a good example of a MultiMC instance that uses [packwiz-installer]

-### Tips

-- There are some useful aliases, like `packwiz cf` => `packwiz curseforge` and `packwiz mr` => `packwiz modrinth`
-- The `packwiz cf install` command supports multiple formats:
-	- `packwiz cf install sodium` (by slug)
-	- `packwiz cf install https://www.curseforge.com/minecraft/mc-mods/sodium` (by mod page URL)
-	- `packwiz cf install https://www.curseforge.com/minecraft/mc-mods/sodium/files/3067101` (by file page URL)
-	- `packwiz cf install Sodium` (by search)
-	- `packwiz cf install --addon-id 394468 --file-id 3067101` (if all else fails)
-- If files aren't being found, try running the `packwiz refresh` command to update the index!

-## Options

-- Additional options can be configured in the `[options]` section of `pack.toml`, as follows:
-	- `mods-folder` The folder to save mod metadata files into, for the install commands
-	- `acceptable-game-versions` A list of additional Minecraft versions to accept when installing or updating mods
-	- `no-internal-hashes` If this is set to true, packwiz will not generate hashes of local files, to prevent merge conflicts and inconsistent hashes when using git/etc.
-		- `packwiz refresh --build` can be used in this mode to generate internal hashes for distributing the pack with [packwiz-installer]

 [packwiz-installer]: ../installing/packwiz-installer.md